 There are numerous opportunities for the public to become involved and learn more about the health and care of the watershed all while having fun.
-The Huron River Watershed Council offer educational activities as well as volunteer opportunities.
-Recreational events such as "River Round-Up" increases awareness of the watershed.
+The Clinton River Watershed Council offers educational activities as well as volunteer opportunities.
 While stormwater management plans define ways to address stormwater pollution, this public awareness is critical.
 It is only through the individual effort of each of us that the problem can be solved.